moo-gn/VoiceBot/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Call the bot to hear input using Discord Buttons instead of text input.
-- [ ] Convert the ChatGPT text response back to speech using text-to-speech synthesis and deliver it to the voice channel.
+- [ ] Have the option to convert the ChatGPT text response back to speech using text-to-speech synthesis and deliver it to the voice channel.

 <!-- LICENSE -->